The U.S. Department of Justice (DOJ) and the US Postal Inspection Service have been investigating Western Union who are a wire transfer company.

 Western Union has admitted to aiding and abetting wire fraud and failure to maintain an effective anti-money-laundering programme and agreed to pay $586 million.
 That money is now being used by DOJ to give refunds to people who were tricked into using Western Union to pay scammers.

-Victims of fraud who paid money to scammers via a Western Union wire transfer between 2004 and 2017 can apply for a refund .
+Victims of fraud who paid money to scammers via a Western Union wire transfer between 2004 and 2017 could apply for a refund.

 The refund scheme covers any form of wire transfer fraud which involved making a payment via Western Union, so if you sent money to someone who wasn’t who they said they were, or you didn’t get what you were promised in return for a transfer you made, you can apply for a refund.